CloveTwilight3/portfolio-web/README.md

 - 📨 [Email Me](mailto:admin@clovetwilight3.co.uk)
 - 💬 Discord: `CloveTwilight3`

-## Repository Setup
+# Repository Setup

 This portfolio is automatically generated from my GitHub repositories.
-It only displays original projects (not forks) and updates whenever I push new changes.
+It only displays original projects (not forks) and updates every 10 minutes via GitHub Actions.
+This ensures the most up-to-date showcase of my work.

 ### Technical Implementation

 This site is built using GitHub Pages and syncs with my original repositories through GitHub Actions.
-The workflow filters out any repositories that are forks to ensure only my original work is showcased.
+The workflow runs every 10 minutes to check for updates to any repositories, filters out any repositories that are forks, and updates the portfolio accordingly.

 ---